lltfm/openness/works/saltem_hoc/openness_gpt/responses/openness_gpt-responses-contemplating_morality.md

 [^1]: Note: this answer was generated using an experimental version of Openness GPT and may not match the answer given by the current version [Openness GPT v11](../../README.md#openness-gpt-v11).
+[^2]: "Noticing a Blind Certainty", https://github.com/lltfm/openness/blob/main/works/the_epitomes_of_openness/the_epitomes_of_openness.md#9-noticing-a-blind-certainty
+[^3]: "What is the libido dominandi?", https://github.com/lltfm/openness/blob/main/works/the_epitomes_of_openness/contemplations/the_libido_dominandi.md